qhull/qhull/README.txt

 Installing Qhull on Windows

   The zip file contains rbox.exe, qhull.exe, qconvex.exe, qdelaunay.exe,
-  qhalf.exe, qvoronoi.exe, user_eg*.exe, documentation files, and source files.
+  qhalf.exe, qvoronoi.exe, testqset.exe, user_eg*.exe, documentation files,
+  and source files.

   To install Qhull:
   - Unzip the files into a directory.
 You may use WinZip32 <www.hotfiles.com>
   - Click on QHULL-GO or open a command window into Qhull's bin directory.

+  To uninstall Qhull
+  - Delete the qhull directory

   To learn about Qhull:
   - Execute 'qconvex' for a synopsis and examples.
   - Execute 'rbox 10 | qconvex' to compute the convex hull of 10 random points.